hiep194278/media-player-cli-app/README.md

 sudo rm /usr/local/bin/media_player_cli_app
 ```

-**Clean the project directory**, you can remove all compiled object files and the build/ directory by running:
+**To clean the project directory**, you can remove all compiled object files and the build/ directory by running:

 ```bash
 make clean